Which of the following best describes the relationship between a ... | Study Prep in Pearson+

 Master Using the Normal Distribution to Approximate Binomial Probabilities with a bite sized video explanation from PatrickStart learning

+In the context of the sampling distribution of the sample proportion , why is a sample typically used instead of collecting data from the entire population?

+Which of the following statements about the sampling distribution of the sample proportion is incorrect?

-Why is a used more often than a when studying the sampling distribution of the sample proportion ?
+Which of the following is not a property of the sampling distribution of the sample proportion?

-Alice collected data at the same time and place every day for two weeks.
-Her data may not be representative of the population because it may not be:

 Sampling Distribution of Sample Proportion practice set